Agenda

 The risk of a pollution spill involving oil is lower now than it was, however new risks are emerging alongside the use of alternative fuels.
 The question for this session is how would the industry handle a disaster involving a ‘new’ fuel?
 Would the risks outweigh the opportunities in the current climate?

-Jacob Damgaard, Divisional Director- Head of Loss Prevention, Britannia P&I Club
+Panellists: Jacob Damgaard, Divisional Director – Head of Loss Prevention, Britannia P&I Club

-Tony Paulson, Head of Asia & Corporate Director, West of England Insurance Services
+Tony Paulson, Head of Asia and Corporate Director, West of England P&I Club

 15.00-15-20